fraenkel-lab/OmicsIntegrator/README.md

 We provide motif data in the proper TAMO format, the user just needs to enter the genome used.
-The default `numthreads` is 4, but the user can alter this depending on the processing power of their machine. `doNetwork` will create a networkX object mapping transcription factors to genes, required input for the [SAMNet algorithm](http://github.com/sgosline/SAMNet).  `tfDelimiter` is an internal parameter to tell garnet how to handle cases when many transcription factors map to the sam binding motif.
+The default `numthreads` is 4, but the user can alter this depending on the processing power of their machine. `doNetwork` will create a NetworkX object mapping transcription factors to genes, required input for the [SAMNet algorithm](http://github.com/sgosline/SAMNet).  `tfDelimiter` is an internal parameter to tell garnet how to handle cases when many transcription factors map to the sam binding motif.